xDaryamo/puccini/tosca/QUIRKS.md

 These are activated via the `--quirk/-x` switch for [**puccini-tosca**](../../puccini-tosca/):

+* **imports.implicit.disable**: In TOSCA 1.0-1.3 the Simple Profile is implicitly imported by default.
+This quirk will disable implicit imports.

 * **imports.permissive**: By default Puccini will report an error if a unit imports another unit with an incompatible grammar.
 This quirk will disable the check.